Agewerc/Agewerc.github.io/_posts/2020-07-23-Recommender-System.md

     RMSE=1.3651734482322269

 Our model is doing pretty well.
-We have are guessing on a pretty good band with a 1.36 average squared error.
+We have achieved a 1.36 average squared error.
 Lets see an applied case of a recommendation for a customer.

+In future works we can include a step of parameter tunning as in [here](http://restanalytics.com/2019-02-27-Hyperparameter-Tuning-Alternating-Least-Squares-Recommender-System/).
 ## Visualize Recommendations

 Now we visualise recommendations for user 30 (could be any other).